 Internet as soon as you land in Tullamarine

-How many GB for a short trip
+How many GB to bring for a getaway

-| Duration | Light usage (maps, chat) | Medium usage (social media, video) |
+| Duration | Light use (maps, chat) | Medium use (social media, video) |

 |---|---|---|